NovaMatthew/ConnectFourApp/README.md

 ## Game Controls
-To place a piece on the board, tap any square to palce your piece.
+To place a piece on the board tap any square to place your piece.

 ## Minimum Requriment
 An Android device running Android 5.0 (Lollipop) or later.